Supporting Your Student

 FERPA Laws & Policies

 According to our campus policies, and in accord with Federal and State law, parents of students at SUNY Cortland do not have automatic access to student records.
 Once a student reaches 18 years of age or attends a post-secondary institution, he or she becomes an "eligible student" under Federal law, and all access rights formerly given to parents under FERPA transfer to the student.
 Information may only be shared with parents with the student’s consent, in a health or safety emergency, or pursuant to another FERPA exception as identified by law.
+According to the Department of Education's FPCO:

 According to FERPA, students are viewed as responsible adults who legally decide who can have lawful access to their student records.
 Additionally, Universities and Colleges are strictly regulated in the sharing of student information, and cannot provide protected information about students to any party, including parents, without explicit consent from the student or pursuant to a FERPA exception.